anthonydecicco/portfolio/README.md

      - How to work with useState to manage the state of data
      - How to work with useEffect to re-render the page, e.g., when data is pulled or a filter is applied
      - How to work with useRef to tag certain elements and tie them to event handlers and useEffect
+     - How to work with local storage to maintain state across refreshes, e.g., dark mode
      - How to utilize createContext to create a context of data that is provided to nested pages to be used
      - Strengthen my understanding and experience working with arrays - mapping and comparing data
    - A link to the demo can be found on [YouTube](https://www.youtube.com/watch?v=wH7xs3B8KOI&t=15s)